NASCAR 25: Gameplay

 In the career mode feature of the game players will begin in the ARCA Menards Series, working in their backyard garage and work themselves up through the top 3 series of NASCAR.
 Players will also be able to hire staff, and upgrade components of their car.
 The official gameplay trailer was released on September 18.

 Downloadable content

+The game features three downloadable content (DLC) packs.
+The October DLC was released on October 9, 2025, for players who pre-ordered the Gold Edition and October 14, 2025, for the full game's release.
+This initial pack features over 70 paint schemes and 30 firesuit designs across all four series.

-Shortly after the PC release, iRacing announced that a DLC featured the Darlington Throwback schemes would be available.
+Shortly after the PC release, iRacing announced that a DLC pack featuring the Darlington Throwback schemes would be available.
+The third and final DLC pack was released on December 12, 2025.
+Portland International Raceway, alongside a rescanned version of Sonoma Raceway, was added to the simulation in the January 2026 update.

 Soundtrack

 Curation of the soundtrack was overseen by NASCAR Hall of Fame inductee Dale Earnhardt Jr. with assistance from Cup Series drivers Ryan Blaney and Bubba Wallace.